+Password Administration Option

+Configuration File
-.../WEB-INF/jasperserver-servlet.xml (controls the Login page)

-.../WEB-INF/applicationContext-security-web.xml (controls web services)
+/WEB-INF/jasperserver-servlet.xml (controls the Login page)/WEB-INF/applicationContext-security-web.xml (controls web services)

-Property Value Description passwordExpirationInDays 0 <default> <any other="" value=""></any></default> Set the value to any positive, non-zero value to specify the number of days after which a password expires.
+Property Property Value Description

+passwordExpirationInDays 0 <default> <any other="" value=""></any></default> Set the value to any positive, non-zero value to specify the number of days after which a password expires.

-Allowing Users to Change their Passwords
+5.2.3 Allowing Users to Change their Passwords

-With this configuration the Change Password link on the Login page is enabled.
+This configuration enables the Change Password link on the Login page.
 By default, this option is turned off, and an administrator must define user passwords initially or reset a forgotten password.
 Enabling the password expiration option (described in the previous section) automatically enables users to change their passwords.